-The machine will be going back and forth over the same area and cover all of the surrounding fabric with stitches, basically sewing parallel lines back and forth until you have the whole damaged area covered in your stitches.
+The machine will be going back and forth over the same area and covering all of the surrounding fabric with stitches, basically sewing parallel lines back and forth until you have the whole damaged area covered in your stitches.
 The stitches will be right next to each other, one row right next to the other.

 You can adjust the settings for the darning stitch.
 Try the stitch on a piece of scrap fabric first.
 You can reduce or increase the thread tension and make it suitable for your fabric.

-You can adjust the evenness of darning stitches because it may vary depending on type of your fabric, number of layers, etc. You can correct the unevenness of darning with the stitch length adjusting button.
+You can adjust the evenness of darning stitches because it may vary depending on the type of your fabric, the number of layers, etc. You can correct the unevenness of darning with the stitch length adjusting button.
 If the left corner is lower than the right side, press on “—“ to correct it.
 If the right corner is lower than the left side, press on “+“ to correct it.

 If the hole is big, do another set of stitching next to that, until the stitches cover the hole.
 Make sure that the hole under your stitches is completely covered.

-Here’s what darning area looks like when finished.
+Here’s what the darning area looks like when finished.
 I understand that it’s not really visible in this image but that’s exactly my purpose – I don’t want the darning stitches to be visible.